MIT authors’ opt-in open access license

 - Once signed, authors may opt out of the license for a given paper.

 The opt-in license applies to all scholarly articles you write after signing it, if you are included in one of the categories described above.
-To submit a paper under the policy, upload the author’s final manuscript, post peer-review, via a web form, or send it to the OA policy submission email list.
+To submit a paper under the policy, upload the author’s final manuscript, post peer-review, via a web form.
 If you have already submitted this version to a preprint server (e.g. arXiv), you may email the paper’s identifying repository number, or the URL, instead of the paper.

 No. The license applies to articles completed after you sign it.
 The language says, “This license will apply to all scholarly articles… except for any articles completed before the execution of this license and any articles for which I entered into an incompatible licensing or assignment agreement before the execution of this license.”

 How are the MIT faculty open access policy and the opt-in version of it different from open access offered by a journal?